TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 **What does the term `"Core"<https://cwiki.apache.org/confluence/display/solr/Solr+Cores+and+solr.xml>`_  mean?**

-This term comes from Apache Solr and means a single capsuled index area.
+This term relates to Apache Solr indexes and means a single distinct part of an index.
 It is possible to use multiple cores on one single Apache Solr instance.
-Good examples are e.g. using different Apache Solr Core for each language or of course own Core for each Website.
+Good examples are using a different Apache Solr core for each language or of course a separate core for each website.
-For more informations please refer Apache Solr documentation.
+For more informations please refer to the Apache Solr documentation.

 |